sputot/RINO/README.md

 # number of samples in each dimension taken for reachset estimation by trajectory samples
 samples-per-dim = 20

+# number of (time) points saved and printed on graphs
+points-per-graph = 50

 # number of discrete time steps
 nbsteps = 25